Bitcoin and marijuana, at least in terms of US legal issues, have more in common than you might think.

 Cash is the most common option for buying legal weed, although some dispensaries are reportedly accepting credit/debit cards.
 But what do dispensaries do if a credit card company refuses to do business with them?

-According to the Wall Street Journal, Visa is treating credit card-based pot sales with a touch-and-go approach that puts the onus upon merchant banks.
+Visa is treating credit card-based pot sales with a touch-and-go approach that puts the onus upon merchant banks.
 MasterCard says that it considers using its cards to buy marijuana as illegal.

 And American Express is being proactive, monitoring weed shops trying to accept the company’s cards and blocking them.